Royal-design/circlebar/README.md

 # NEW WEBSITE TEMPLATE

-## This is to show a demo on how push into github
+## This is a demo site for circle bar

-# STEPS IN CREATING LINKING GITHUN TO GIT

-- copy the ssh link
-- clone it in your git prompt
+# The code are well written and organized

 ## Check out this link to access it